reprogen/reprogen.github.io/index.md

 <i><b>Shaikh & Santhanam (2019)</b>: Towards Best Experiment Design for Evaluating Dialogue System Output: [https://www.aclweb.org/anthology/W19-8610.pdf](https://www.aclweb.org/anthology/W19-8610.pdf) [3 evaluation studies differing in experimental design; English; 40 evaluators; 2 quality criteria; reproduction target: correlation scores between 3 studies]</i>

+<i><b>Nisioi et al. (2017)</b>: Exploring Neural Text Simplification Models: https://aclanthology.org/P17-2014.pdf [one automatic evaluation study; reproduction target: two automatic scores]; [one human evaluation study [70 sentences; 9 system outputs; 4 quality criteria; reproduction target: primary scores]</i>

 ### Track A and B Instructions

 Step 1.
-Fill in the registration form at [https://forms.gle/pBPRjPGwoKCY3hsf7](https://forms.gle/pBPRjPGwoKCY3hsf7), indicating which of the above papers, or which of your own papers, you wish to carry out a reproduction study for.
+Fill in the registration form at [https://forms.gle/TFK9TWDetBYhwNov5](https://forms.gle/TFK9TWDetBYhwNov5), indicating which of the above papers, or which of your own papers, you wish to carry out a reproduction study for.

 Step 2.
-The ReproGen participants pack will be made available to you, plus data, tools and other materials for each of the studies you have selected in the registration form.
+The ReproGen participants information will be made available to you, plus data, tools and other materials for each of the studies you have selected in the registration form.

 Step 3.
-Carry out the reproduction, and submit a report of up to 8 pages plus references and supplementary material including a completed ReproGen [Human Evaluation Sheet](_pages/human-evaluation-datasheet.md) for each reproduction study, by August 15th, 2021.
+Carry out the reproduction, and submit a report of up to 8 pages plus references and supplementary material including a completed ReproGen Human Evaluation Data Sheet Light (HEDS-Light, a new, simplified version of the original HEDS) for each reproduction study, by 1 June 2022.

 Step 4.
 The organisers will carry out light touch review of the evaluation reports according to the following criteria:
-* Evaluation sheet has been completed.
+* HEDS-Light evaluation sheet has been completed.
 * Exact repetition of study has been attempted and is described in the report.
 * Report gives full details of the reproduction study, in accordance with the reporting guidelines provided.
 * All tools and resources used in the study are publicly available.

 Step 5.
 Present paper at the results meeting.

-Full details and instructions will be provided in the ReproGen participants pack.
+Reports will be included in the INLG’22 proceedings and results will be presented in the GenChal’22 session at INLG.
+Full details and instructions will be provided in the ReproGen participants information.

 ### Important Dates

-28 Jan 2021: Announcement and Call for Human Evaluations to be Reproduced\
-15 Feb 2021: Submission deadline for proposals of human evaluations\
-27 Feb 2021: First Call for Participation and registration opens\
+28 Jan 2022: First Call for Participation and registration opens\
-15 Aug 2021: Submission deadline for reproduction reports\
+06 Jun 2022: Submission deadline for reproduction reports\
+12 Jun 2022: Reviews and feedback to authors\
+20 Jun 2022: Camera-ready papers due\
-20-24 Sep 2021: Results presented at INLG
+18-22 Jul 2022: Results presented at INLG

 ### Organisers

-Anya Belz, University of Brighton, UK\
+Anya Belz, ADAPT/DCU, Ireland, and University of Aberdeen, UK Maja Popović, ADAPT/DCU, Ireland
-Shubham Agarwal, Heriot-Watt University, UK\
-Anastasia Shimorina, Université de Lorraine / LORIA\
+Anastasia Shimorina, Orange, Lannion, France
 Ehud Reiter, University of Aberdeen, UK

 ### Contact